ines312692/ToDoList/README.md

 1. The Jenkins pipeline uses the configured Kubernetes credentials (configminikube)
 2. It prepares the kubeconfig file for Kubernetes access
 3. It deploys the application using Helm charts:
-   - Deploys the frontend using `helm upgrade --install todo-frontend ./charts/frontend-chart`
+   - Deploys the frontend using `helm upgrade --install todo-frontend ./charts/frontend-chart -f ./charts/frontend-chart/values.yaml --namespace jenkins-developer`
-   - Deploys the backend using `helm upgrade --install todo-backend ./charts/backend-chart`
+   - Deploys the backend using `helm upgrade --install todo-backend ./charts/backend-chart -f ./charts/backend-chart/values.yaml --namespace jenkins-developer`
 4. The Helm charts manage the Kubernetes resources (deployments, services, etc.)
 5. The application is then accessible through the Kubernetes service

+#### Helm Chart Configuration

+The Helm charts are configured with the following key settings:

+**Backend Chart:**
+- Image: `inestmimi123/todo-backend:latest`
+- Service: ClusterIP on port 3000
+- Persistence: Enabled with a 1Gi volume for data storage
+- Resources:
+  - Limits: 500m CPU, 512Mi memory
+  - Requests: 250m CPU, 256Mi memory
+- Service Account: Uses 'jenkins-deployer'

+**Frontend Chart:**
+- Image: `inestmimi123/todo-frontend:latest`
+- Service: ClusterIP on port 80
+- No persistence required

 The Helm charts provide several benefits:
 - Templated Kubernetes manifests for easier configuration
 - Version control of deployments
 - Simplified rollbacks
 - Environment-specific configurations using values files
+- Resource management and scaling capabilities

 ## Data Persistence

-Task and user data is stored in a JSON file within a Docker volume, ensuring data persistence across container restarts.
+Task and user data is stored in a JSON file within a persistent storage volume, ensuring data persistence across container restarts:

+- In Docker Compose deployment: Uses a Docker volume
+- In Kubernetes deployment: Uses a Persistent Volume Claim (PVC) with 1Gi storage
+  - The backend Helm chart configures a PVC with ReadWriteOnce access mode
+  - This ensures that task and user data is preserved even if the backend pod is rescheduled or restarted

 ## Health Checks and Monitoring